greggman/HappyFunTimes/docs/unity/player-connect.md

 You can *return a player* by calling `PlayerConnector.ReturnPlayer(someNetPlayer)`.
 You'll have to get a reference to your `PlayerConnector`.

-What do I mean by *return the player*.
+What do I mean by *return the player*?

 Imagine you've made a game that supports only 4 people.
 There's 8 people who have connected to your game.
 4 of them are playing.
 4 are waiting to play.